 Most new manager training fails because it teaches inspiration instead of implementation.
 It treats management like a soft skill when it is an operational discipline with legal consequences, financial impact, and human costs when done poorly.

-If your managers cannot document performance, deliver feedback, or make decisions they can defend, your training did not work.
-That failure shows up in turnover, lawsuits, burned-out teams, wasted capacity, and credibility you do not get back.
+If managers cannot document performance, deliver feedback, or make decisions they can defend, the training did not work.
+That failure shows up in turnover, complaints, legal risk, burned-out teams, wasted capacity, and credibility leaders do not get back easily.

 Real new manager training builds systems that create clarity, reduce friction, and protect people.
-It teaches managers to handle the hard stuff without you.
-It normalizes discomfort, reinforces accountability, and measures capability so you know what is working and what is not.
+It teaches managers to handle the hard stuff without immediate rescue.
+It normalizes discomfort, reinforces accountability, and measures capability so leaders know what is working and what is not.

 Ready to see what sticks?
-I’ll map your current program to a capability rubric, run one simulation lab with your managers, and deliver a one-page dashboard you can track monthly.
-Texas municipalities and SMBs see results within one quarter.
+Faulkner HR Solutions can map your current program to a capability rubric, run a simulation lab with your managers, and deliver a one-page dashboard you can track monthly.
+Texas municipalities, nonprofits, and small businesses can use this structure to build stronger supervisors within one quarter.
 Book a 30-minute consult to get your baseline and a 90-day rollout plan.

-Effective new manager training should teach documentation, conflict resolution, employment law basics, time management, and decision-making under pressure.
+Effective new manager training should teach documentation, conflict resolution, employment law basics, time management, feedback, coaching, accountability, and decision-making under pressure.
 Role-plays, simulations, and measurable competency rubrics make training stick.

 Most new manager training fails because it focuses on inspiration instead of implementation.
 Without systems for documentation, coaching, and decision-making, managers revert to old habits the first time something goes wrong.

 Success is measured through observable capability, not course completion.
-Track metrics such as documentation quality, feedback frequency, conflict resolution speed, turnover rates, and team engagement.
+Track metrics such as documentation quality, feedback frequency, conflict resolution speed, turnover rates, team engagement, and manager decision consistency.

 Capability fades without reinforcement.
-Sustain learning through mentorship, peer learning circles, structured one-on-ones, simulation refreshers, and capability dashboards.
+Sustain learning through mentorship, peer learning circles, structured one-on-ones, simulation refreshers, coaching check-ins, and capability dashboards.